rh-mobb/aro-workshop-content/aro-content/200-ops/day2/autoscaling.md

 ### Summary and Next Steps

-Here you learned how to:
+Here you learned:

-* Create and configure machine autoscaler.
+* Create and configure a machine autoscaler
-* Create and test cluster autoscaler.

-Next, you will learn how to:

-* Label your nodes and deploy your app to the labeled nodes.
+* Deploy an application on the cluster and watch the cluster autoscaler scale your cluster to support the increased workload